Fiscal announcements by State and Territory as a consequence of COVID-19 health crisis.

 $159m COVID-19 Relief Fund to respond to the hardship being experienced by the Western Australian community

-An initial $59m will be available for crisis and emergency relief support for eligible not for-profit and community organisations.
+an initial $59m will be available for crisis and emergency relief support for eligible not for-profit and community organisations

 The Department of Finance is to reduce standard payment terms to suppliers by 10 days for invoices under $1m

-The McGowan Government is supporting over 70 regional events around the State with $1m funding in order to assist Western Australia's regional tourism industry on the road to recovery.
+The Government is supporting over 70 regional events around the State with $1m funding in order to assist Western Australia's regional tourism industry on the road to recovery.

 Northern beef industry

-The Government will invest $8.3 million over four years to drive a more profitable, resilient and diverse northern beef industry.
+The Government will invest $8.3m over four years to drive a more profitable, resilient and diverse northern beef industry.
 The funding will support productivity improvements across pastoral land and the northern cattle herd, and increase Aboriginal capacity and job opportunities.
 Funding has been locked in ahead of this year's Budget to allow critical work delivered through the Department of Primary Industries and Regional Development's Northern Beef Development program to continue.
 New projects include a grants scheme to increase the adoption of technology and innovation, and assistance for Aboriginal pastoral enterprises in assessing and transitioning to improved business models that attract investment and create job opportunities.

 New Industries Fund (NIF)

 Innovation Vouchers Program: An additional $300,000 to support 16 more Innovation Vouchers, worth up to $20,000 each, to start-ups and SMEs.
 This is in additional to the existing $400,000 allocated for the 2020 program, bringing the total value to $700,000.
-The total 36 Innovation Voucher grants will support SMEs to access professional skills, services or knowledge to advance their ideas and commercial activities.
+The total 36 Innovation Voucher grants will support SMEs to access professional skills, services or knowledge to advance their ideas and commercial activities

-WA Data Science Innovation Hub and the AustCyber WA Innovation Hub: $400,000 funding to help build the hubs' capacity to advise start-ups and SMEs on cyber security and the use of data science for business development, including in regional areas.
+WA Data Science Innovation Hub and the AustCyber WA Innovation Hub: $400,000 funding to help build the hubs' capacity to advise start-ups and SMEs on cyber security and the use of data science for business development, including in regional areas

 X-TEND WA Program: $100,000 funding for education and mentoring programs, which will be delivered by existing X-TEND WA program recipients.
 This will help boost entrepreneurs and innovative projects that support diversity and promote inclusion in the innovation community.
 This will also support WA business that wish to pivot their business model.